 Read an extract in this newspaper article here

 Available at:-For the UK: Network Books For the US: Interlink Books

 The Book Depository (free postage worldwide!)

 The North African Kitchen

-This came out as Medina Kitchen in its UK original (Mitchell Beazley / Octopus), which you can still track down.
+This came out as Medina Kitchen in its UK original (Mitchell Beazley / Octopus) in 2007, which you can still track down.
 I visited homes in Morocco, Tunisia and Libya (under the iniquitous Gaddafi) to select eight home cooks, explore their towns and markets with them and reveal their luscious recipes.
 As usual, I include plenty of snippets of history and culture about each place as well as the cooks' personal stories.
 Packed with authentic, easy and timeless recipes with quirky photos by Simon Wheeler.

 "Work up an appetite with Medina Kitchen, an inspiring guide to traditional North African cuisine."

 "Delightful and beautifully illustrated book about home cooking."
 The Good Book Guide

 "From the walled quarters of Marrakech and Fez to the cooks of Tripoli, Tunis and Carthage...
 Dunlop brings both the people and their recipes to life."
 The Independent